wistia/wistia-open-docs/_posts/marketo.md

 ## Setting Up Marketing Automation Based on Video Viewing Data

-Wouldn't it be cool if when a person watches at least 50% of a certain video on your website, you could automatically set them up to get an email about that product a few days later?
+Wouldn't it be cool if when a person watches at least 50% of a certain video on your website, you could automatically send them an email about that product a few days later?
 Or if a person watched 75% of a video, you could have a salesperson get notified to follow up?

 "Why yes, yes that would be quite cool indeed," you say?
 Phew!
 Good thing we built this integration.
 Here's how to do stuff like that: